 If you are considering purchasing pre-owned equipment, ONLY purchase from a company that has service support and can truly recertify the unit.
 There are a lot of companies and independent reps that sell used equipment but have no way of servicing or supporting a warranty.

 Also, consider financing your equipment purchase.
 A monthly payment plan can ease the stress of a large expense and the equipment pays for itself over its lifetime.
-Be sure to ask your supplier about their financing partners with because you can often get lower interest rates.
+Be sure to ask your supplier about their financing partners because you can often get lower interest rates.